 Most states have recognized that those charged with many low-level offenses, particularly those committed by first-time offenders, should not necessarily go through the regular court process of a plea and sentence or, in the case of a not-guilty plea, a trial.
 People who are facing charges of this nature can often be helped and deterred from future criminal conduct if they are counseled, rather than punished.
+(For information on a related topic, see Substance Abuse Treatment for Defendants Facing Drug and Other Charges.)

 Studies show that diversionary programs are much less costly than sending a case through court.
 In addition, diversion gives the defendant the opportunity to compensate victims, by means of restitution orders and community service.